Is excellent support at a global scale even possible?

 With Language Translation for Jira Service Desk you can easily enable a multilingual Service Desk with tickets and communications that are readable by every customer and every agent.
 Powered by Google Translate, you will have full support for 109 languages in all their combinations.
 Multilingual customer support can be a great competitive advantage and an incredible customer satisfaction booster.

 How are you going to use all that power?

 After conducting many customer interviews, we have identified 5 key scenarios where automated translations will bring an enormous value to your support team on Jira Service Management.

 Scenario 1: Provide level 2 and level 3 support in every language your customers speak

-In an ideal world, your international customer service team will have level 2 and level 3 support agents that speak every possible language.
+In an ideal world, your multilingual service desk will already consist of a customer support team with level 2 and level 3 support agents that speak every possible language.
 In that situation, nobody needs to translate a customer email or a ticket.
 The real world is a bit different.
 It’s hard to find experts that have both the linguistic and the technical skills to be level 3 agents.
 And even if you could afford to hire them and managed to retain them over the years, in low level languages you might only have three or four tickets per week on their Jira Service Desk queue.

 Instead, you can hire qualified agents that speak the strongest language and rely on a multilingual translator like Language Translation for Jira Service Desk.
 The automated translations will break down the language barriers across levels of support and ultimately create a quick qualified communication with the customer.
 Now you’re ready for tickets to flood in.